 Table of Contents

-- What to do in Sapporo: A summary of the best places to visit
+What to do in Sapporo: Top attractions & best places to visit

 Even with only one day in Sapporo, you simply can’t miss a chance to scope out the city from above at Mt.
 Moiwa.
 At 531 metres above sea level, this mountain, east of the city centre, unleashes spectacular 360-degree views of Sapporo, the Mashike Mountains, and Ishikari Bay.
 In fact, Mt.
 Moiwa often tallies in—alongside Hakodate, Nagasaki, and Kobe—as one of the best night views in all of Japan!